quq99/quq99-site/content/blog/2019-0708/fritz.md

 }
 ```

-As the code shows, `interpreter` is an `ai.fritz.customtflite.FritzTFLiteInterpreter` class which is defined by ourself.
+As the code shows, `interpreter` is an `ai.fritz.customtflite.FritzTFLiteInterpreter` class instance which is defined by ourself.
 We pass our model through `onDeviceModel` and get an interpreter instance.

 Then we call the `interpreter.run` function to get the prediction.
 We look into the `ai.fritz.customtflite.FritzTFLiteInterpreter` class and see the `run` function